The Eco Resilience Initiative

 For more detail on the foundation of our work, please consider the following resources.

 Calvert, Rochelle.
 2021.
 Healing with Nature: Mindfulness and Somatic Practices to Heal from Trauma.
 Novato, CA: New World Library.
-Our work is trauma-sensitive.
+The work of MBEI is trauma-sensitive.

 Celidwen, Yuria.
 2024.
 Flourishing Kin: How Indigenous Wisdom for Collective Well-being.
 Macmillan.